www.BillSmithBooks.com BillSmithBooks.com

 As you're writing your first draft, remind yourself, "There's nothing in here that can't be fixed in editing."

-Let the words flow, even if you think they're nothing but garbage.
-All the while, your inner critic will be screaming, "This story sucks!"
+Let the words flow, even if it feels like your writing is terrible.
+Your inner critic will be screaming, "This story sucks!"

 That's why they're first drafts.
 So relax; have some fun.
-Give yourself permission to be a bad, terrible, awful, hideous writer and just get the words out on the page.
+Give yourself permission to write a bad, terrible, awful, hideous first draft.
+Just get the words out on the page.

-The important thing is to write that first draft -- finish it.
+The important thing is to not give up.
+Keep going.
+Finish it.

 You Can Always Fix It in Editing.
 You never get it right the first time.
 No, you scribble out that awful first draft, filled with mistakes and errors and wrong turns...and then the real work begins.